-Are all CAAC offices still open for patient visits during the Stay At Home order in Mecklenburg County?
+Are all CAAC offices still open for patient visits?

-What Covid-19 precautions are CAAC taking to keep patients safe?
+What Covid-19 precautions is CAAC taking to keep patients safe?

-The health and wellness of Carolina Asthma & Allergy Center patients and staff is always our highest priority.
-We are screening all staff and patients daily, sanitizing common areas with approved disinfectants.
+The health & wellness of Carolina Asthma & Allergy Center patients & staff is always our highest priority.
+We are screening all staff & patients daily, sanitizing common areas with approved disinfectants.